-Shane, a podcast listener, emails in to ask: “Pastor John, is there any truth about roles in marriage given in Scripture that would encourage the tradition of a wife taking her husband’s last name in marriage?
-Stated in a different way: Based on your knowledge of the Bible and its revealed truth about marriage, would you encourage or discourage a woman to keep her last name in marriage?
+Shane, a podcast listener, emails in to ask, “Pastor John, is there any truth about roles in marriage given in Scripture that would encourage the tradition of a wife taking her husband’s last name in marriage?
+Stated in a different way, based on your knowledge of the Bible and its revealed truth about marriage, would you encourage or discourage a woman to keep her last name in marriage?
 And why or why not?”

-Ok, let me ... can I give you my viewpoint, first, my conviction and then try to put some foundation under it.
-I would encourage in our culture especially a woman to take her husband’s last name and if she wants to give special honor also to her given name, to her family of origin, to make it her legal middle name so that every time she signs her whole legal name she includes her given name.
+Okay, let me first give you my viewpoint — my conviction — and then try to put some foundation under it.
+I would encourage, in our culture especially, a woman to take her husband’s last name.
+And if she wants to give special honor to her given name — to her family of origin — she can make it her legal middle name so that every time she signs her whole legal name, she includes her given name.

-I am aware that other cultures may handle naming in different ways, I don’t know enough to pass judgment on those cultures, but it would guess that the custom in the West has its roots in biblical reality even if it has been forgotten.
-Culture is not absolute and our culture and others all are in need at various points of change of the sake of God’s truth.
-So my guess is it is a good thing and a biblical thing that that West has over time taken on this particular pattern of naming.
+I am aware that other cultures may handle naming in different ways; I don’t know enough to pass judgment on those cultures, but I would guess that the custom in the West has its roots in biblical reality even if it has been forgotten.
+Culture is not absolute, and our culture and others all are in need at various points of change for the sake of God’s truth.
+So, my guess is it is a good thing and a biblical thing that the West has, over time, taken on this particular pattern of naming.
 That is my cultural argument.

 But neither of those arguments is compelling apart from something more substantial.
-And so here is my word from Scripture.
-I think generally the Bible calls the husband to be, if he is physically able, the one who bears the special responsibility for leadership, provision and protection.
-And each one of those words is chosen very carefully and I have written a whole book on what I mean by every one of them.
-Special responsibility.
-The book is called What is the Difference?
-A special responsibility for leadership, provision, and protection.
+And so here is my word from Scripture: I think generally the Bible calls the husband to be, if he is physically able, the one who bears the special responsibility for leadership, provision, and protection.
+And each one of those words is chosen very carefully, and I have written a whole book on what I mean by every one of them.
+The book is called What is the Difference?.
+The difference is a special responsibility for leadership, provision, and protection.

-And then it goes on.
-Now as the husband... as the Church submits to Christ so also wives should submit in everything to their husbands.
-Husbands, love your wives as Christ loved the Church and gave himself up for her.
+And then Paul continues: “Now as the church submits to Christ, so also wives should submit in everything to their husbands.
+Husbands, love your wives, as Christ loved the church and gave himself up for her” (5:24–25).
 So now we know this responsibility for leadership and provision is costly.
 Many men have lost their lives to protect their wives, to provide for their wives.
 And they should.
 Husbands should love their wives, Paul says, as their own bodies.

-So, leadership and protection and provision in Ephesians five... so husbands are to be like Christ in leading, rescuing from danger, nourishing with what the Church needs and what their wives need.
-And this is not ... it is not thought of as a right or a privilege.
-It is thought of as a responsibility and a burden, a very costly burden.
+So, leadership and protection and provision in Ephesians 5 — husbands are to be like Christ in leading, rescuing from danger, and nourishing with what the church needs and what their wives need.
+And this is not thought of as a right or a privilege.
+It is thought of as a responsibility and a burden — a very costly burden.
 Many men have lost their lives fulfilling this role.
 It is especially appointed because God has this man there as an agent of his own care and provision and authority for his family.
 And the name over that family is very suitably the leader’s name.
 That just makes so much sense if you buy the biblical vision of manhood and womanhood.

 One more thing.
 There is, I believe, a more specific illustration of how that works out in Genesis 5:1–3 where it says this: “This is the book of the generations of Adam.
-When God created man, Adam [same word, man and Adam are the same] he made him in the likeness of God.
-Male and female he created them.
-And he blessed them and named them Adam.
-Named them man.
-Now some people translate it man and they will say: So it really doesn’t mean that he gave them the man’s name.
+When God created man — Adam (man and Adam are the same) — he made him in the likeness of God.
+Male and female he created them, and he blessed them and named them [Adam],”— he named them “Man.”
+Now, some people translate it “man” and they will say, “So it really doesn’t mean that he gave them the man’s name.”
 But think about it.
-He gave them the generic name man just like he gave the whole race the generic name man.
+He gave them the generic name “man” just like he gave the whole race the generic name “man.”
 And there is another word for woman.

-When, verse three. . .
-When Adam — this is why I think that the personal name is meant in verse two.
-So I am going to read verse two and three together again.
-Male and female he created them.
-He blessed them and named them Adam when they were created.
-When Adam had lived 130 years... so he is not talking about man in general here.
-He is talking about the specific Adam that he had in mind in verse two.
-He fathered a son in his own likeness, after his own image and so on.
+Look at verse 3: “When Adam . . .”
+This is why I think that the personal name is meant in verse 2, so I am going to read verses 2 and 3 together again: “Male and female he created them, and he blessed them and named them [Adam] when they were created.
+When Adam had lived 130 years” — so he is not talking about man in general here; he is talking about the specific Adam that he had in mind in verse 2 — “he fathered a son in his own likeness, after his image” and so on.
 So the generic name for the man and the woman was “man” or “Adam.”
 The generic name was not “woman.”
 It could have been, but God didn’t do it that way.
 And then God called the first man to distinguish him from the other men.
 And so he is called “Adam” over, say, “Noah.”